-This section describes a simple paged virtual-memory system for SXLEN=64, which supports 39bit virtual address spaces.
+This section describes a simple paged virtual-memory system for SXLEN=64, which supports 39-bit virtual address spaces.
 The design of Sv39 follows the overall scheme of Sv32, and this section details only the differences between the schemes.

 We specified multiple virtual memory systems for RV64 to relieve the tension between providing a large address space and minimizing address-translation cost.
 For many systems, 512 GiB of virtual-address space is ample, and so Sv39 suffices.
 Sv48 increases the virtual address space to 256 TiB, but increases the physical memory capacity dedicated to page tables, the latency of page-table traversals, and the size of hardware structures that store virtual addresses.
+Sv57 increases the virtual address space, page table capacity requirement, and translation latency even further.